By Warren Osborn

 How do you change your thoughts and emotions to positive ones so the body can heal?
 There are many methods in addition to those used by the PALS above.
 To help PALS more recently diagnosed to attend to our first Healing ALS Live Event(s), in 2019.

-July 20-21, 2019 Portland, OR, USA.
+September – October (to be announced), 2019 Salt Lake City, Utah, USA.
 Our very first Healing ALS Live Event.
 ALL PALS who are truly interested in Healing ALS holistically are invited to attend along with support team members: family, friends and caregivers.
 This event will be wheelchair accessible.

 - Network with other like-minded PALS who are determined to heal holistically